daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 ### IRkernel

 The `IRkernel` package is needed to make R work in Jupyter notebooks.
-To enable this kernel in the notebooks, open R **from the Windows Terminal** (not R Studio) and run the setup via the following two commands:
+To enable this kernel in the notebooks, open R **from the Windows Terminal (write `R` in the console and press enter)** (not R Studio) and run the setup via the following two commands:

 ```
 install.packages('IRkernel')